vpz4/DBDM/README.md

 - **Interactive User Input:** Enables specification of dataset paths, column names, and values via console input, enhancing flexibility for various datasets.

 ## Usage
 - **Running the script:** From the command line, navigate to the script's directory and execute it.
-The script will request necessary input such as dataset path and column names.
+The script will request necessary input such as dataset path and facet, outcome, subgroup names as described in the Requirements section.
 - **Output:** Outputs bias metrics directly to the console for further analysis or integration into reports.

 ## Installation